seqeralabs/tower-cli/USAGE.md

 In the above command:

-- Pipeline level parameters are within the `custom_rnaseq_params.yaml` file
+- Pipeline level parameters are defined within the `custom_rnaseq_params.yaml` file
 - Other parameters such as `--profile` and `--revision` can also be specified
-- A non-primary compute-env has been used to launch the pipeline
+- A non-primary Compute Environment has been used to launch the Pipeline

-### Workspaces
+## Workspaces

-Workspaces provide the context in which a user operates, i.e. launch workflow executions, and defines what resources are available/accessible and who can access/operate on those resources.
-They are are composed of Pipelines, Runs, Actions, Datasets, Compute Environments and Credentials.
+Workspaces provide the context in which a user operates, i.e. to launch workflow executions, define the available resources and to manage who can access/operate on those resources.
+Workspaces are composed of Pipelines, Runs, Actions, Datasets, Compute Environments and Credentials.
 Access permissions are controlled through Participants, Collaborators, and Teams.

 Comprehensive details about [Users and Workspaces](https://help.tower.nf/22.1/orgs-and-teams/overview/) are available in the Tower Usage docs.

-**NOTE**: This section assumes that you already have access to an organization within Tower.
+> **NOTE**: This section assumes that you already have access to an organization within Tower.

-#### Creating a new workspace
+### Creating Workspaces

-In the example below, we create a shared workspace which can be used for sharing pipelines across other private workspaces.
-For detailed information about [shared workspaces](https://help.tower.nf/22.1/orgs-and-teams/shared-workspaces/) please refer the Tower Usage docs.
+In the example below, we create a shared Workspace which can be used for sharing Pipelines across other private Workspaces.
+Please refer to the Tower usage docs for detailed information about [shared Workspaces](https://help.tower.nf/22.1/orgs-and-teams/shared-workspaces/).

-**NOTE**: By default, a private workspace is created.

 ```console
 $ tw workspaces add --name=shared-workspace --full-name=shared-workspace-for-all  --org=my-tower-org --visibility=SHARED